 When is the cheapest time to visit Athens?#

-November through February (excluding Christmas/New Year).
-Expect 30-50% off peak season prices.
+November through February (excluding Christmas/New Year week).
+Expect 30-50% savings on peak season prices.
+January is usually the absolute cheapest.

 Is Athens too hot in summer?#

-July and August are very hot (35-40°C regularly).
-It’s manageable if you adjust your schedule — early morning and evening for outdoor activities, midday for air-conditioned museums.
+July and August are genuinely hot — 35-40°C is normal.
+It’s manageable if you adjust your schedule: early morning and evening for outdoor sites, midday for air-conditioned museums or the beach.
+But I won’t pretend it’s comfortable for long walks at noon.

 When is Athens least crowded?#